lucasdeeiroz/decimal_to_binary_converter/README.md

 How to use it?

 It runs on localhost using the port 3000.
 So you just need to open your browser and type the URL 'http:localhost:3000/to-binary/<decimal_that_you_wanna_convert_to_binary>'.
 It will give you the binary in response.
+NEW FEATURE: now you can also convert decimal numbers to hexadecimal with the URL 'http:localhost:3000/to-hex/<decimal_that_you_wanna_convert_to_hex>'.

+Really easy!